 - 1. Having taken college courses at an accredited institution during the suspension and can demonstrate improved academic performance.
 These courses may be transferred in, but will not adjust Valor's cumulative grade point average calculation; - 2.
 Having been absent from Valor one semester.
-A student may submit a written request to return which will be reviewed by the Vice President of Academic Affairs.
+A student may submit a written request to return which will be reviewed by the Provost.
 Students will still return with the same financial aid status at their time of dismissal.

-Students will meet with the Vice President of Academic Affairs to determine the appropriate courses and schedule for the student to be successful.
-Repeating courses and working with Valor support services may be mandated by the Vice President for Academic Affairs.
+Students will meet with the Provost to determine the appropriate courses and schedule for the student to be successful.
+Repeating courses and working with Valor support services may be mandated by the Provost.